gaboesquivel/gaboesquivel/content/projects/tikr.md

 # Tikr

-Tikr is an online store with dynamic, real-time fluctuating prices, offering a unique shopping experience.
-It operates on the Ruby on Rails-based Spree backend framework.
- My role at Tikr encompassed full-stack development with a focus on frontend development and customization of the Spree backend framework.
+An online store built on Spree with realtime price changes, a custom Rails backend, and a responsive storefront.